CV

 Email: kevin [dot] dembski [at] duke [dot] edu

 I am a fifth year PhD student in the department of mathematics at Duke University.
 My supervisor is Professor Tarek Elgindi.
 Before this, I completed a master's in mathematics and bachelor's in mathematics and physics at the University of Toronto.
 My master's summer project was supervised by Professor Fabio Pusateri.
 I am interested in analysis of PDE's and particularly problems related to fluids.
 More specifically, I have worked on singularity formation in incompressible fluids.
-I am currently on the job market for the 2026-2027 academic year.

 On scale-invariant solutions to the SQG equation (preprint)